Ripjetski6502/MrPaint/README.md

 -Simple Operation
 Mr. Paint was designed without a lot of fluff, to do one thing, using modern interface elements, and minimal keystroke combinations to remember, making it easy to use.

+Note: Block operations are still in development.
+Source will be released when that is complete.